Are you ready to BOOK IT?

 - Ribbons for all 200-Meter Dash Participants

-- Great food provided by Memphis Pizza Cafe, Germantown Commissary and Easy Way
+- Great food provided by Marco's Pizza and Germantown Commissary

 Bring a friend for a great day of fun & fellowship!

 If you can't run or walk on race day, you can still participate as a spirit runner.

 Sign up today and help make a difference in the lives of

 Memphis and Shelby County children and youth.

 Books from Birth's mission is to promote kindergarten readiness and strengthen family bonds by providing a new age-appropriate book, at no cost, each month to Shelby County children from birth until age five.
 Presently, there are more than 36,000 children enrolled in the program.
 It is the local affiliate of Dolly Parton's Imagination Library and a partner with the Governor's Books from Birth Foundation.